Treatment Effect Models with Strategic Interaction in Treatment Decisions: Introduction

-We present the following novel identification results.
-First, we can point-identify the following MTE parameters: the {\it direct MTE}, in which only one agent's treatment status switches from untreated to treated, whereas the partner's remains unchanged; the {\it indirect MTE}, in which only the partner's treatment status switches from untreated to treated, and the focal agent's status remains unchanged; and the {\it total MTE}, in which the treatment status of both players switches from untreated to treated.
-In contrast to the conventional MTE framework, our MTEs can reveal treatment effect heterogeneity in terms of the ``pair'' of unobservables.
-Second, we show that the presence of multiple equilibria results in over-identification of MTE parameters.
-Importantly, this over-identifiability provides an opportunity to improve the efficiency of the MTE estimation and to derive a testable implication for the equilibrium selection assumption.
-Third, based on the identification of the MTE, we present the identification of the other treatment parameters, including the LATE and PRTE.
-Finally, while treatment evaluation is our main concern, we also provide new supplementary results for the identification of binary game models of complete information.
+Given the identification of the treatment decision game, we present the following identification results for treatment parameters.
+First, we can point-identify the following MTE parameters: the {\it direct} MTE, in which only one agent's treatment status switches from untreated to treated, whereas the partner's remains unchanged; the {\it indirect} MTE, in which only the partner's treatment status switches from untreated to treated, and the focal agent's status remains unchanged; and the {\it total} MTE, in which the treatment status of both players switches from untreated to treated.
+In contrast to the conventional MTE framework, our MTEs can reveal the treatment effect heterogeneity in terms of the pair of unobservables.
+We show that the regions in which the MTEs are identifiable are determined by the conditional supports of appropriately transformed threshold variables in the game model.
+This result extends \citemain{heckman1999local,heckman2005structural} and \citemain{carneiro2009estimating}, who prove the identification of conventional MTEs in terms of the supports of propensity scores. \phantomsection \Copy{AE-6-1}{ Second, we demonstrate that the MTE parameters are over-identified under our identification conditions, which is essentially a consequence of the stochastic equilibrium selection assumption.
+This over-identification result provides an opportunity to improve the efficiency of MTE estimation. } Finally, we present the identification of several other treatment parameters, including the LATE and PRTE (these results are relegated to Appendix \ref{sec:severalparameter}).

 Our identification is constructive in that we can estimate the MTEs directly by following the identification strategy.
 We propose a two-step semiparametric procedure for estimating the MTEs.
-In the first step, we estimate the parameters in the treatment decision game using a maximum likelihood (ML) approach.
-Using the ML estimates, we estimate the MTEs in the second step by employing semiparametric series (sieve) techniques to estimate the outcome equation.
+In the first step, we estimate the parameters in the treatment decision game using a maximum likelihood (ML) approach based on a fully parametric model specification.
+Using the ML estimates, we estimate the MTEs in the second step by employing semiparametric series (sieve) technique.
 The proposed estimator is uniformly consistent with the optimal convergence rate and is asymptotically normally distributed.
-In addition, the estimator possesses an oracle property in the sense that its limiting distribution is the same as that of the infeasible estimator where the parameters in the treatment decision game are treated as known.
+In addition, the estimator possesses an oracle property; that is, its limiting distribution is the same as that of the infeasible estimator where the parameters in the treatment decision game are known.